Blog

 ·

 Let's set the stage with a cliché: software development is constantly evolving towards ever higher levels of abstraction.
 We have object-oriented and functional programming built on top of imperative programming on top of assembler on top of machine code.
-Each new paradigm starts out with some rough edges that are gradually refined to a point where it's a solid foundation for the next paradigm.
+Each new paradigm starts with some rough edges that are gradually refined to a point where it's a solid foundation for the next paradigm.
 This is also what's been happening with full-stack development for web applications.

 Full-stack development originates from user needs and business needs